Opinion/editorial: Albemarle parents must show kids were hurt

 Here’s why: Roughly 13,500 students attend Albemarle schools.
 In this case, nine parents of eight students want to dictate a critical piece of the curriculum for the other 13,492 children.

-Most major historical associations and many educational groups oppose limits on educating school children about past race relations.
+Most major historical associations and many educational groups support school discussions about past race relations.
 Meanwhile, Virginia Gov. Glenn Youngkin, a Republican, made his first priority after taking office Jan.
-15 an executive order that banned school discussions of "inherently divisive concepts, including Critical Race Theory."
+15 an executive order that banned school discussions of “inherently divisive concepts, including Critical Race Theory.”

 For the record, Albemarle does not teach Critical Race Theory.
-Yet it is being forced to shell out thousands of county residents' tax dollars to defend itself from the ADF suit.
-While the governor and ADF try to censor talk about racism's legacy, what remains missing from the Albemarle case are causes of action.
+Yet the county is being forced to shell out thousands of county residents’ tax dollars to defend itself from the ADF suit.
+While the governor and ADF try to censor talk about racism’s legacy, what remains missing from the Albemarle case are victims.

 The school system’s response got to the heart of this with a reminder: “General distress over a general policy does not alone allege injury sufficient for standing” in this lawsuit.